philippwendland/Multimodal_Neural_ODEs/Readme.md

 *Note*: If you want to use the torch_ACA ODE solver, you have to download the code manually and change the directory in the code in the variable "solver" (like in the .
 You can find the code of the torch_ACA folder here (https://github.com/juntang-zhuang/torch_ACA/tree/dense_state2/torch_ACA).
 In our implementation we use their code before it was integrated in the TorchDiffEqPack.
 We never tested the TorchDiffEqPack code of the package, but you can use it by using solver == 'torchdiffeqpack'.
 When using the TorchDiffEqPack, please cite [4] and [12]

 # References
-[1] Philipp Wendland, Colin Birkenbihl, Marc Gomez-Freixa, Maik Kschischo, Holger Fröhlich.
+[1] Philipp Wendland, Colin Birkenbihl, Marc Gomez-Freixa, Meemansa Sood, Maik Kschischo, Holger Fröhlich.
 "Generation of realistic synthetic data using multimodal neural differential equations".
 2021

 [2] Ricky T. Q. Chen, Yulia Rubanova etal.
 "Neural Ordinary Differential Equations."
 Advances in Neural Information Processing Systems. arXiv: 1806.07366.
 2018